-Mary Andrewes has been a volunteer for CHD’s Court-Appointed Special Advocates (CASA) of Hampden County for over six years, and prior to, has always been a dedicated advocate for children in need.
+Mary Andrewes has been a volunteer for CHD’s Court Appointed Special Advocates (CASA) of Hampden County for over six years, and she’s been a dedicated advocate for children in need for even longer.

 A retired educator of 35 years, Mary started out as a high school English teacher and then became a school adjustment counselor/school social worker and special education team leader.
 Later in her career, Mary transitioned to administrative positions, first as the special education supervisor for two middle schools and the high school in her district and then served as interim principal prior to her retirement.